ervitis/k8s-udemyquicklabs/README.md

 ---

-Create a single ingress resource called ingress-vh-routing.
-The resource should route HTTP traffic to multiple hostnames as specified below:

-The service video-service should be accessible on http://watch.ecom-store.com:30093/video

-The service apparels-service should be accessible on http://apparels.ecom-store.com:30093/wear

-Here 30093 is the port used by the Ingress Controller

----

 A pod called dev-pod-dind-878516 has been deployed in the default namespace.
 Inspect the logs for the container called log-x and redirect the warnings to /opt/dind-878516_logs.txt on the master node